 Francesco Molinari – 2018 British Open Champion

-The exciting events of the past week have only increased the anticipation for the 2019 British Open at Royal Portrush Golf Club which see’s the event returning the Island of Ireland for the first since 1951 .
+The exciting events of the past week have only increased the anticipation for the 2019 British Open at Royal Portrush Golf Club which see’s the event returning to the Island of Ireland for the first time since 1951 .